-Car-fire murders: Memorial vigil for Hannah Clarke and children Laianah, Aaliyah and Trey
+Car-fire murders: Memorial for Hannah Clarke and children Laianah, Aaliyah and Trey

 Mourners have heard of the heroic and loving nature of mother Hannah Clarke at a vigil in south Brisbane to remember her and her three murdered children.

-A heartbroken community on Sunday evening stood by the family and friends of Clarke and her children Laianah, Aaliyah and Trey who were killed at the hands of Rowan Baxter.
+A heartbroken community on Sunday evening stood by the family and friends of Hannah and her children Laianah, Aaliyah and Trey who were killed at the hands of Rowan Baxter.

 Baxter murdered his children and former partner by setting the car they were in alight while Hannah was doing the morning school run.